dgelsin/QBB_Puerto_Rico_2016/README.md

 **Assemble reads into transcripts and quantify abundance**
 > `$ stringtie /path/to/cordsorted.bam -G /path/to/reference_genome_annotation.gff -o /path/to/assemble_transcriptome_stringtie_out.gtf -A /path/to/gene_abund.tab -C /path/to/cov_refs.gtf -m 30`

+We will work with the transcriptome.gtf for downstream analysis.

 > #Task #3
 > All of these tasks must be done for each individual alignment in order to compare the expression between samples.
 Your task now is to: